JoHassel/Exo_Battery_Dim/README.md

 7. Calculate electrical power for each mode
 8. Outputs: Average power based on load collective, max. current based on peak power, capacity based on average power and running time

+9. Average current for each actuator
+10. Peak power reduction through supercaps

 ## Contact
 Reach out to hassel@campus.tu-berlin.de